FabricatorsGuild/FG.AutoLogger/README.md

 * [Generating EventSources and loggers](#generating-eventsources-and-loggers)

-EventSourceGenerator automatically generates ETW EventSources for C# .NET projects.
+AutoLogger (previously EventSourceGenerator) automatically generates ETW EventSources(and potentially other log sources) for C# .NET projects.
 It picks up [existing logger files](#adding-loggers-to-a-project) in the project and [metadata files](#modifying-an-eventsourcejson-file) describing the expected EventSource.

 The purpose is to remove a lot of the manual writing and maintainance of EventSource implemenations in solutions.
 Since it accepts logger interfaces as well, implementations of these interfaces can be passed around to classes that we don't want having a reference to the typical ``XXXEventSource.Current`` singleton.
 This makes the code